CT Braces - New Haven

 After Your Initial Orthodontic Consultation

-After your consultation, we will schedule your first appointment with the orthodontist to complete your paperwork, as well as a second appointment to take photos and x-rays, then one of our New Haven orthodontic assistants will place your new orthodontic appliance.
+After your consultation, we will schedule your first appointment with the orthodontist to complete your paperwork, as well as a second appointment to take photos and x-rays.
+One of our New Haven orthodontic assistants will place your new orthodontic appliance.
 This second appointment generally takes 2 hours, and our New Haven team will be available to make sure you’re as comfortable as possible.

 Scheduling Orthodontic Appointments